 You will find 5 different types of joints in welding, all of which are significant in their own way and are used in a variety of situations depending on what is needed.

-The very first one we are going to be talking about is the butt joint.
+The very first one we are going to be talking about is the butt weld.
 This is one of the most basic joints out there and is used most frequently.
 And this is something that you will be using whenever you need to join two more pipes together.
 The mouths of the pipes are aligned together, this position allows the metals to join and become one.

 Along with pipes, this is also commonly used for fittings, valves, and many different kinds of equipment.
 The items are rowed in a line and then using heat, they are molded together.
 This process is one of the easiest joints to create as there is no curving or complication in the process.